Senator Robert J. Dole

 The Senator Robert J. Dole Public Service Scholarship Program recognizes Kansas high school students who have demonstrated leadership and community involvement.
 Drawing upon the spirit and experience of Senator Bob Dole's career, the Dole Institute emphasizes public service by helping students to understand the challenges and rewards of public life.

 The Dole scholarship program began in 2005 with a federal grant that funded 40 scholarships per year.
 In 2007, the Dole Institute received a second federal grant and awarded 128 scholarships, more than three times the number of scholarships as in each of the previous two years.
-The 2011 grant is for 60 scholarships.
+Recent grants have allowed for the awarding of 60 scholarships.

 Dole Scholars 2013